Dev-kaif/ViralRot/README.md

 ---

+## 🔒 Repository Notice

+⚠️ **Important:** The original production repository for ViralRot is **private**.

+This public repository exists **only for portfolio & showcase purposes** to demonstrate:

+- System design
+- Architecture decisions
+- Tech stack
+- Product scope

+Sensitive production code, credentials, and internal infrastructure details are **intentionally excluded**.

+---

 ## 🧠 What is ViralRot?

 **ViralRot** is a **production-grade AI video processing SaaS** that converts long-form content (podcasts, streams, informational videos, etc.) into: